xdrip/xdrip_docs/docs/install/dexshare.md

 In order for xDrip+ to receive data from share servers, you need to have:

+1. a username that is **not an email address or a phone number**, create a [dependent account](https://www.dexcom.com/faqs/how-do-i-create-a-dependent-account) to obtain one.
+Once created the new dependent account, make sure you're logged with this account in your Dex apps and recreate all followers
-1. sharing enabled on the Dex app that is connected to the sensor
+2. sharing enabled on the Dex app that is connected to the sensor
-2. accepted the invitation on the Dex follower app (you can uninstall it afterwards)
+3. accepted the invitation on the Dex follower app (you can uninstall it afterwards)

 <img src="../images/M-S-HDS-DexSh1.png" style="zoom:75%;" />